phbroberg/bendstiff/README.md

 <Insert information on the paper when this is out>

 The code was developed at Department of Materials and Production at Aalborg University by  P.H.
 Broberg, E. Lindgaard, C. Krogh, S.M.
 Jensen, G.G.
 Trabal, A.F.-M Thai, and B.L.V.
 Bak.
+Please feel free to use and adapt the codes but remember to give proper attribution.

 Packages needed (version used during development of code)
 ---------------